- How does the Uber for trucks app work?

 Such a platform consists of two separate mobile applications (app for shippers and app for drivers).
 It also includes a web portal for the admin to manage both types of users.
 Let's see how it works in more detail.

-- The shipper creates order via a Shipper app.
+- The shipper creates an order via a Shipper app.
 Here, one adds information about the type of cargo, its size, and height, pick up and drop off location, and the delivery date.

 - The driver sees a list of orders in the Driver app.
 Depending on their location and load, one accepts or rejects the order placed.
 After the order is accepted and picked up by the driver, the platform charges the delivery fee to the shipper.
 The driver receives money only after the cargo is delivered.